Jigga01/Html-Checkpoint/README.md

 # Html-Checkpoint

-1- Create the navbar: home, about, work, resume, contact
+I Created the navbar: home, about, work, resume, contact

-2- Create the “about” section, ”work” section, ”resume” section, and ”contact” section (using HTML Forms)
+I Created the “about” section, ”work” section, ”resume” section, and ”contact” section (using HTML Forms)

-3- Create the page footer.
+I Created the page footer.